suriya-mca/Podman_Init_Cli/CONTRIBUTING.md

 ## How to Contribute
 We welcome contributions in various forms, including bug reports, feature requests, code improvements, documentation enhancements, and more.
 Here's how you can contribute:

-1.Opening Issues: If you encounter any bugs, have suggestions, or want to request a new feature, please open an issue on our issue tracker.
+1. `Opening Issues`: If you encounter any bugs, have suggestions, or want to request a new feature, please open an issue on our tracker[https://github.com/users/suriya-mca/projects/8/views/1].
-2.Submitting Pull Requests (PRs): We encourage you to fork this repository, make your changes, and submit a pull request.
+2. `Submitting Pull Requests (PRs)`: We encourage you to fork this repository, make your changes, and submit a pull request.
 Please ensure your PR adheres to the following guidelines:
 - Describe the problem or feature in the PR description.
 - Follow the existing coding style and conventions.
 - Include relevant tests if applicable.
 - Update the documentation, if necessary.
 - Ensure your changes don't introduce any breaking changes unless absolutely necessary.
-- Reporting Security Vulnerabilities: If you discover any security-related issues, please report them via email to security@example.com rather than using the issue tracker.
-We will address these issues promptly.

 ## Development Workflow
 This project follows the Git branching model with two main branches: